 This example shows how to design digital fractional delay filters that are implemented using Farrow structures.
-Digital fractional delay (FD) filters are useful tools to fine-tune the sampling instants of signals.
+Digital fractional delay (fracDelay) filters are useful tools to fine-tune the sampling instants of signals.
 They are, for example, typically found in the synchronization of digital modems where the delay parameter varies over time.
-This example illustrates the Farrow structure, a popular method for implementing time-varying FIR FD filters.
+This example illustrates the Farrow structure, a popular method for implementing time-varying FIR fracDelay filters.

 The ideal fractional delay filter is a linear phase allpass filter.
 Its impulse response is a time-shifted discrete sinc function that corresponds to a non causal filter.
 Since the impulse response is infinite, it can not be made causal by a finite shift in time.
 It is therefore non realizable and must be approximated.

 To compute the output of a fractional delay filter, we need to estimate the values of the input signal between the existing discrete-time samples.
 Special interpolation filters can be used to compute new sample values at arbitrary points.
 Among those, polynomial-based filters are of particular interest because a special structure - the Farrow structure - permits simple handling of coefficients.
 In particular, the tunability of the Farrow structure makes its well-suited for practical hardware implementations.

 Lagrange interpolation is a time-domain approach that leads to a special case of polynomial-based filters.
 The output signal is approximated with a polynomial of degree M. The simplest case (M=1) corresponds to linear interpolation.
 Let's design and analyze several linear fractional delay filters that will split the unit delay by various fractions: